dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

 - There is no type information in the gcdump.

-   Prior to .NET Core 3.1, there was an issue where a type cache was not cleared between gcdumps when they were invoked with EventPipe.
+   Prior to .NET 6, there was an issue where a type cache was not cleared between gcdumps when they were invoked with EventPipe.
 This resulted in the events needed for determining type information not being sent for the second and subsequent gcdumps.
-This was fixed in .NET Core 3.1-preview2.
+This was fixed in .NET 6-preview2.

 - COM and static types aren't in the GC dump.

-   Prior to .NET Core 3.1, there was an issue where static and COM types weren't sent when the GC dump was invoked via EventPipe.
-This has been fixed in .NET Core 3.1.
+   Prior to .NET 6, there was an issue where static and COM types weren't sent when the GC dump was invoked via EventPipe.
+This has been fixed in .NET 6.

 - `dotnet-gcdump` is unable to generate a `.gcdump` file due to missing information, for example, **[Error] Exception during gcdump: System.ApplicationException: ETL file shows the start of a heap dump but not its completion.**.
 Or, the `.gcdump` file doesn't include the entire heap.